InfoGaussian: Structure-Aware Dynamic Gaussians through Lightweight Information Shaping: Experiments

 \subsection{Implementation details}

-\textbf{Training.} We shape the motion MLP $\mathbf{\Phi}$ based on a trained initial 3D Gaussian Splatting.
-Specifically, we first train a plain 3D Gaussian cloud following the original 3DGS pipeline, to learn the canonical space of a static scene.
-Second, we follow the shaping pipeline in Sec.~\ref{sec:loss} to shape $\mathbf{\Phi}$.
-All experiments are conducted on a single RTX 3090 GPU for only 20 seconds (excluding the time cost for training plain 3D GS).
+\textbf{Training.} We shape mutual information between Gaussians starting from a pre-trained 3D Gaussian Splatting, applying a fine-tuning stage for optimizing attribute decoding network $\mathbf{\Phi}_a$.
+We follow the shaping pipeline in Fig.~\ref{fig:method} for $1500$ iterations.
+The finetuning stage is conducted on a single RTX 3090 GPU for about 1 minute.
 Detailed hyper-parameter settings can be found in the Appendix.

-\textbf{Datasets.} As we focus on generating the path from a single point on the scene manifold (i.e., the scene of a certain time step), we utilize open-world static datasets LERF-Localization~\cite{lerf2023} and Mip-NeRf360~\cite{barron2022mip}, in order to evaluate the consistent dynamics modeling in more complex and compositional scenarios.
-We also test it on the real dynamic and compositional (i.e., multi-objects) scenes in D-NeRF dataset~\cite{pumarola2021d}; Regarding downstream application like 3D segmentation, We provide benchmark results on the LERF-Mask dataset~\cite{ye2023gaussian}, where test views have accurate mask annotation.
+\textbf{Datasets.} We test our method on open-world datasets LERF-Localization~\citep{lerf2023}, derived LERF-Mask dataset~\citep{ye2023gaussian} with ground-truth segmentation, and Mip-NeRF 360~\citep{barron2022mip}, in order to evaluate the segmentation and editing quality in complex and compositional scenarios.
+We also test the effectiveness of our shaping on the real dynamic scenes in the D-NeRF dataset~\citep{pumarola2021d}.
+Additionally, we provide results on the outdoor unbounded scenes in dataset NERDS 360~\citep{irshad2023neo} in the Appendix.

-\textbf{Baselines.} For dynamics evaluation, we utilize the MI shaping method in JacobiNeRF~\cite{Xu_2023_CVPR} as a substitute for our MI shaping $\mathcal{L}_{MI}$ in~\ref{sec:loss}, which is a point-wise method for shaping the network in response to individual perturbations.
-While keeping other loss terms the same, we name this baseline \textit{JaocbiGS}.
-For 3D segmentation, besides JacobiGS, we adopt two more baselines: LERF\cite{lerf2023} and Gaussian Grouping\cite{ye2023gaussian} that do not use MI shaping to achieve segmentation.
-These methods assign an extra feature for each volume or 3D Gaussian to predict the 2D mask through projection.